engineyard/ey-docs/pages/environment-clone.md

 ## Create a clone

-1. Login to your Cloud account.
+1. Login to your Engine Yard account.
 2. Click the Dashboard menu item.
 3. Navigate to the environment you want to clone by clicking on the environment name.
 4. Click More Options on the environment tabs.